NSTAAF International Factball: Italy v Switzerland

 In Switzerland, people tend to rent their graves for about 20 or 25 years rather than buying them, and then the space is used again.
 And all the old headstones are broken up to make gravel.

-But the idea is there's so little space because Switzerland is so mountainous, there's almost no flat space.
-And when you know, there's a limited amount of space for people to die in, basically.
+But the idea is there's so little space, because Switzerland is so mountainous, there's almost no flat space.
+And when, you know, there's a limited amount of space for people to die in, basically.

-It says euthanasia is legal, they're dropping like flies.
+Since euthanasia is legal, they're dropping like flies.
 So

-Yeah, so weird.
-Just two extra legs hanging off her back.
+Yeah, so weird, just two extra legs hanging off her back.

 And she's a celebrity, you say.
 Yeah, they don't have a lot going for them in the celebrity world.

-Either they don't have many celebrities, or they've got so many that literally even a six-legged cow can achieve fame.
-All right, Andy, just like I'm a celebrity, get these legs on me.
+Either they don't have many celebrities or they've got so many that literally even a six-legged cow can achieve fame.
+All right, Andy, just go ahead and get a cat.

-If your guinea pig dies, you too can rent one to be mates with your one.
-We're coming up to full time now, so any extra facts that you want to get them in, get them in now.
+You can rent one to be mates with your one.
+We're coming up to full-time now, so any extra facts that you want to get them in, get them in now.

 In 1474, a rooster in Switzerland was prosecuted by law in the city of Basel for laying an egg.
 Because obviously roosters can't lay eggs.